TradingAppStoreAdmin/TradingAppStoreExamples-NinjaTrader/README.md

 ## DLL Inputs
-The DLL must have 4 input values:
+The DLL must have 3 input values:
 * string customerID :   username of the user
 * string productID :    SKU of the product to be checked.
 * bool debug :          set to True if you are testing to use Debug licenses distributed by the vendor portal.
 SET TO FALSE FOR RELEASE OR ELSE ANYONE WILL HAVE ACCESS TO YOUR PRODUCT
-* bool TASauth :        Enable this to use our system for user authorization via hardware identifiers.
-Otherwise, you can use another system like Username / Password

 ## DLL Return Values
 The DLL will return various error values based on numerous factors.
 It is up to your application how to handle them.